 George Weil offers a range of indigo including natural, synthetic and pre-reduced.
-Both the natural indigo and synthetic indigo are available in kits which contain Spectralite, Soda Ash, a stirring rod and detailed instructions.
+Both the natural indigo and synthetic indigo are available in kits which also contain Thiourea Dioxide, Soda Ash, a stirring rod and detailed instructions.

 Indigo is obtained from plants which contain the indican molecule.
 These belong to different plant families; the most common are of the genus Indigofera, but they also belong to others including the buckwheat family, the Lonchocarpus cyanescens found in Africa, or the Indonesian Marsdenia, and of course Woad.
 Although the indican molecule is contained in all these plants, producing the traditional blues requires more than merely steeping fibres with the plants in a pot full of water.

 Synthetic indigo, prepared in the laboratory, contains the identical molecular structure to the natural indigo, but it has a much higher percentage of indigo per weight than the natural form.
 It is necessary to use only 1/4 to 1/3 as much synthetic indigo as natural.
 The powdered form is easiest, as the lump indigo must be ground or pounded to reduce it for use.